 - Corfu’s beaches are known for being easy on the eye, but for the best of the bunch head to the village of Sidari.
 Erosion has shaped the cliffs along the village’s coastline into striking, otherworldly shapes, tiny coves, and a channel that has the power to help its swimmers become lucky in love, or so the legend goes.

-- When travelling with kids of pretty much any age, waterparks are always a hit and Corfu just so happens to be the home one of our favourite ones!
-Surrounded by 75000 square metres of woodlands, Aqualand has loads of activities and other facilities that make for a fabulous day or half-day out with the whole family.
+- When travelling with kids of pretty much any age, waterparks are always a hit and Corfu just so happens to be the home of one of our favourite ones!
+Surrounded by 75,000 square metres of woodlands, Aqualand has loads of activities and other facilities that make for a fabulous day or half-day out with the whole family.
 There are free sunbeds for lounging parents, great family-friendly restaurants and a great selection of fun shops.
 The attractions are separated into a children’s area for kids age 4-8, a family area for kids age 8+ and finally an extreme games area for kids older than 12.
-There truly is something here for everyone!

-- Get under the skin of Corfu’s atmospheric old town with Corfu Walking Tours, who’ll lead you down ancient alleyways and into pretty old squares, revealing the secrets of the city as you go.
+- Get under the skin of Corfu’s atmospheric old town with Corfu Walking Tours, which will lead you down ancient alleyways and into pretty old squares, revealing the secrets of the city as you go.